High-revisit altimetry space infrastructure

 A legacy of excellence

-Immensely inspired by the SMASH concept (SMall Altimetry Satellites for Hydrology), born at LEGOS & designed at CNES (Phase A completed).
+Significantly inspired by the SMASH concept (Small Altimetry Satellites for Hydrology), born at LEGOS & designed at CNES (Phase A completed).
 French Space Agency CNES has a long history of contributing to altimetry missions.
-They range from TOPEX-Poseidon launched in August 1992 to SWOT launched in December 2022 – two satellites codeveloped with NASA’s JPL.
-LEGOS (Laboratory of Space Geophysical and Oceanographic Studies) is a joint research unit (UMR5566) under the auspices of CNES, CNRS, IRD and UT3 at the Midi-Pyrénées Observatory in Toulouse (France).
-The LEGOS research and teaching scientific fields include oceanography and the water cycle in the broadest sense, with the physics of the oceanic, hydrological, cryospheric and atmospheric components, including coastal and climatic components, as well as marine biogeochemistry and geochemistry.
+They range from TOPEX-Poseidon launched in August 1992 to SWOT launched in December 2022 – two satellites co-developed with NASA’s JPL.
+LEGOS (Laboratory of Space Geophysical and Oceanographic Studies) is a joint research unit (UMR5566) under the auspices of CNES, CNRS, IRD, and UT3 at the Midi-Pyrénées Observatory in Toulouse (France).
+The LEGOS research and teaching scientific fields include oceanography and the water cycle in the broadest sense, with the physics of the oceanic, hydrological, cryospheric, and atmospheric components, including coastal and climatic components, as well as marine biogeochemistry and geochemistry.
 The SMASH mission specification was written by a scientific group led by Pr.
 Denis Blumstein at LEGOS, and SMASH was then developed at CNES until the completion of Phase A in late 2022.

 All satellites are on a Sun-Synchronous Orbit (SSO)